AckerlyXu/heima/articles/storage/storage-cors-support.md

 The third request matches the second rule in its origin domain and method, so no further rules are evaluated.
 However, the *x-ms-client-request-id header* is not allowed by the second rule, so the request fails, despite the fact that the semantics of the third rule would have allowed it to succeed.

+>[!NOTE]
->[AZURE.NOTE] Although this example shows a less restrictive rule before a more restrictive one, in general the best practice is to list the most restrictive rules first.
+> Although this example shows a less restrictive rule before a more restrictive one, in general the best practice is to list the most restrictive rules first.

 ## Understanding how the Vary header is set
 The *Vary* header is a standard HTTP/1.1 header consisting of a set of request header fields that advise the browser or user agent about the criteria that were selected by the server to process the request.
 The *Vary* header is mainly used for caching by proxies, browsers, and CDNs, which use it to determine how the response should be cached.
 For details, see the specification for the [Vary header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).